 The current Rye Master Plan was adopted on May 8, 2007 and was amended on November 10, 2009 to include a section on Workforce Housing.
 It has been revised by the Planning Board with public input in 2013 with the amended Master Plan adopted in 2014.
+Three section of the Plans have been revised in 2018-2019 and a section added on Flood Control.
+It is now a part of the Rye Code and maintained on the Rye Town website.
 The Master Plan is a public record subject to the provisions of RSA 91-A. A Town's Master Plan is subject to the RSAs which provide that it should be a guide to the future, a reference document, a summary of local action and a source of information.
 RSA 674:2 The current document has synthesized the citizens' wishes, as expressed through the 2002 Rye Opinion Survey, the input of community interest groups, three public visioning sessions held in 2004 and 2005, expertise provided by the Rockingham County Planning Commission, and ongoing review of Warrant Articles passed since the Master Plan was enacted and amended.